twigphp/Twig/doc/deprecated.rst

   instances of ``Twig\TemplateWrapper`` instead.

-* Having a "block" definition nested in another node that captures the output (like "set") is deprecated in Twig 3.14 and will throw in Twig 4.0.
+* Having a "block" definition nested in another node that captures the output (like "set") in a child template is deprecated in Twig 3.14 and will throw in Twig 4.0.
 Such use cases should be avoided as the "block" tag is used to both define the block AND display it in place.
-Here is how you can decouple both easily:
+Here is how you can decouple
+  both:

   Before::